 Introduction – Bamboo Tissues

-The worst situation in our minds at ShrinkThatFootprint is the modern manufacture of tissues, paper towels from virgin forests.
+One of the worst practices in our minds at ShrinkThatFootprint is the modern manufacture of tissues, paper towels from virgin forests.
 Cutting down original forests reduces our carbon sink, and making tissues that are discardable that then degrade into waste gases adds to the carbon in the atmosphere.
 That’s what gets us quite excited about bamboo tissues.
-One of the issues of bamboo tissues is that manufacturing technology hasn’t let it achieve the same level of softness as wood-derived tissues.
-The reason is high lignin content and the resulting stiffness (47.2% cellulose, 23.9% hemicelluloses, 23.8% Klason lignin, 1.5% acid-soluble lignin).
-However, technology continues to improve and we expect bamboo tissues to catch up with wood-derived tissues in the near future.

 The reason for our excitement is that bamboo is incredibly carbon-friendly because it’s a fast growing, propagates easily, and naturally already grows in large areas.
 Moreover, after harvesting, it needs no replanting and will recover quickly.
 Bamboo requires few pesticides, fertilizers, and very little water to grow, making it an ideal plant for areas prone to drought.